getbouncer/apidocs/card-scan/android-integration-guide/android-card-support.md

 #### Custom Pan Formatting

 Some cards have very specific ways of arranging the numbers when they are displayed.
-The CardScan SDK has an option that allows for the formatting of pans

-You can support custom pan formatting by calling the following method:
+The CardScan SDK has an option that allows for the formatting of custom pans.
+Just use the following method:

 ```kotlin
 fun addFormatPan(cardIssuer: CardIssuer, length: Int, vararg blockSizes: Int)